pathfinder177/crypto_wallet/doc/WALLET_CLIENT.md

 ### Addresses

-Wallet server: localhost:3003
+Wallet server HTTP: localhost:3003
-Wallet client: localhost:3004
+Wallet client HTTP: localhost:3004

-### Wallet consists of:
-- Frontend to show new user and main wallet page
-- Middleware to auth a user
-- Backend(server part) to use blockchain functionality

 ### Storage
 To implements basic auth: use postgresql as database of users